AzimChan/dotfiles/README.md

 # Dotfiles
-It includes my configurations for both sway and hyprland, although I mainly use hyprland now.
+It includes my configurations for hyprland(included some configs for sway tinkering).

 Configs are symlinked to ~/.config manually